-This page contains information about the Kamo shared path.
+This page contains information about the Kamo shared path, a walking and cycling path that leads from Kamo to the Whangarei City Centre.

-The Kamo shared path is a shared 6.5 kilometre off-road route that will follow the existing railway corridor that runs north / south through the area.
+The Kamo shared path is a 6.5 kilometre road-separated route that follows the existing railway corridor that runs north / south through the area.
+It is designed as a footpath that also allows bicycles.

-The completed section of the path runs from the city centre to Puna Rere Drive in Otangarei via Manse Street, Kamo Rd, Jack Street and several smaller streets.
+The path runs from the city centre to Fisher Terrace in Kamo via Manse Street, Kamo Road, Jack Street, Puna Rere Drive and several smaller streets.

 The route is designed to: